Meeting called to order by Dick Pebler, president, at 7:05 p.m. at Jo Krazy Kaffe restaurant (Bruce, WI)

 Fundraising: Tom and Jan Paulsen will again spearhead the fall fundraising with help from Dick Pebler representing the Rice Lake area.
 As in the past, their appeals will focus on supportive individuals and businesses, and BHTA members.

-Grooming team: Dan Bartels and Steve Brockman will share the bulk of the grooming, with expected frequent assistance from Steve Gest and Jay Howard.
-Frank Lowry, Tom Paulsen, and Jonathan Stanley will remain available for backup grooming.
+Grooming team: Dan Bartels, Steve Gest, and Jesse Wimer will share the bulk of the grooming, with possible assistance from Steve Brockman, Jay Howard, Frank Lowry, Tom Paulsen, and Jonathan Stanley.
 Our goal remains quality grooming of the entire trail system with major emphasis on the core loop.
-A fall meeting between officers and groomers is anticipated.
+The usual fall meeting between officers and groomers is anticipated.

 Work Day: to be selected this fall.

-Ski Clinic: Tom Paulsen will check with Mark Bittner to see if he is interested in working on this.
+Ski Clinic: we will consider a ski clinic as part of a 'fun day'.
 We certainly continue to welcome the ski clinics conducted by Steve and Jyneen Thatcher.

 Website: Tom Paulsen reported that no significant changes are anticipated.